OldLiu001/TerminalController.vbs/Readme.md

 ## Portability

-Copy *'TerminalController.vbs'* to your script's parent folder.
+Copy script file *'TerminalController.vbs'* to your script's parent folder.

 Append the following code to your script: